Mexico's Pemex relaxes COVID-19 rules, orders senior staff back to location

-Mexican state oil company Petroleos Mexicanos (PEMX.UL) ordered most senior management to return to work in person as of next week, an internal memo shows, even as the country reports hundreds of new COVID-19 deaths a day.
+MEXICO CITY (Reuters) - Mexican state oil company Petroleos Mexicanos ordered most senior management to return to work in person as of next week, an internal memo shows, even as the country reports hundreds of new COVID-19 deaths a day.

 “From April 26, all heads of areas, levels of management, assistant management and superintendents, must report to work in person with the exception of those who suffer from diseases that makes them vulnerable,” according to the memo seen by Reuters.